apexfarm/ApexDatabaseContext/README.md

             this.accountRepository.add(acc);

             this.contactRepository.put(new Contact(
-                    Id = con.Id,            // new contact with same Id will be merged into previous update Account = acc           // new account without Id can also be used ), new List<Schema.SObjectField> {
+                    Id = con.Id,             // new contact with same Id will be merged into previous update Account = acc,           // new account without Id can also be used LastName = 'Last Name'
+                ), new List<Schema.SObjectField> {
-                    Contact.AccountId       // use Id field to indicate the above relationship });
+                    Contact.AccountId,       // use Id field to indicate the above relationship Contact.LastName
+                });
         }

         // saving order matters: new accounts must have Ids before update contacts this.accountRepository.save();       // allOrNone = true, won't save to DB this.contactRepository.save(false);  // allOrNone = false, won't save to DB

         IDBResult dbResult = dbcontext.commitObjects(); // call commit to save to DB List<DMLResult> results = dbResult.getErrorsForInsert(Contact.SObjectType);